ineffableSkillz/Trading-Card-Game-SE-Development-Challenge/README.md

 - Created appropriate toString-esque methods within Player.class and Card.class
 - Format testing done via command line input
 - Javadocs comments added to all *used* methods in FileParser

+### Hour 5:35 - Saving the Cards
+- Writer for cards has been implemented and tested
+- CardRarity enum updated to aid writing process